hannahlang/EDA-Preprocessing-Evaluation-Functions/confidence_interval_predictor/predict_confidence_intervals.md

 # PredictConfidenceIntervals()

-A class that provides confidence intervals for the "predicted probabilities" of a classifier.
+A class that provides confidence intervals for the "predicted probabilities" of a multi-class classifier.
 It returns a DataFrame that contains for each sample, the predicted probability, lower and uppper confidence probabilities (and associated labels at these intervals).

 ## Parameters